 - At the very top of the city hall, a statue of the city's symbol "Münchner Kindl" (Munich Child) enjoys a spectacular view of Munich

-There is one place that every visitor to Munich should visit at least once: The tourist information office in the New City Hall.
-There you can find lots of interesting information about the city, tickets for events, free booklets, flyers - and a City Hall brochure with lots of additional information that is well worth reading.
+There is one place that every visitor to Munich should visit at least once: The tourist information office in the New Town Hall.
+There you can find lots of interesting information about the city, tickets for events, free booklets, flyers - and a Town Hall brochure with lots of additional information that is well worth reading.

-The following City Hall rooms are accessible without barriers:
+The following Town Hall rooms are accessible without barriers: